YuqingZhao/XAgent/README.md

 # XAgent
-An AI agent server capable of talking with multiple AI Agent protocols
+An integrated AI agent server capable of talking with multiple AI Agent protocols including Google Agent2Agent(A2A) and Model Context Protocol(MCP)